nharrisonau/R-Diff/README.md

 | -------- | -------------------------------------------------------------------------- |
 | OpenWrt | OpenWrt image embedding a Dropbear build that accepts a hard-coded SSH key |

+### Ground-truth metadata

+Each sample README now lists the backdoored function and includes a placeholder for its OXIDE address.
+Fill in the OXIDE address once you confirm the ground truth for that function so the location references stay stable across decompilers and analysis tools.

 ## Installation

 ### Docker